 Leaves of Absence (Non-Medical)

-The Dean of Graduate Studies and Research may grant leaves of absence (non-medical), upon the recommendation of the student's advisor and student's graduate director.
-Medical leaves of absences or medical withdrawal (due to physical or psychiatric conditions) must be requested through the Dean of Students office; see Medical Withdrawals/Leaves of Absence.
+The Dean of Graduate Studies and Research may grant leaves of absence (non-medical), upon the recommendation of the student’s advisor and Director of Graduate Studies.
+Students must consult their department/program policy to determine whether leave can be granted for extenuating circumstances such as personal situations that temporarily interfere with the student’s ability to continue, pregnancy, or extensive employment.
+Medical leaves of absences or medical withdrawal [due to physical or psychiatric conditions] should be requested through the Dean of Students office (see Medical Withdrawals/Leaves of Absence below).

 Leaves of absence (non-medical) shall be granted for one semester or one year.
 A student who requests an extension of a current leave of absence shall have the request considered as a new request.
 Students approved for a leave of absence will have their time limit for degree completion requirement stopped for the duration of the approved leave period.
 Upon return from approved leave, the student’s time limit to degree completion count will resume.
 While on an approved leave of absence, students remain in good standing but are not registered for courses or for continuous enrollment status.
 If you are a Virginia resident, you must submit an “Application for Virginia In-State Tuition Privileges” before you return to classes prior to registration, even if you have already submitted the application previously.